HaxeFlixel/flixel-docs/documentation/02_handbook/14-neko.html.md

 Its advantages:
 - Extremely fast compilation time that can run on Linux, Mac or Windows.
-- Since it uses almost the same API as the cpp builds it is a quicker way to test.
+- Since it uses almost the same API as the CPP builds, it is a quicker way to test.
   When you test with Flash it will use a much different part of the Haxe API.

 Its disadvantages:
-- Being a virtual machine it is does not perform as well as a native build using the SDL builds of Lime.
+- Being a virtual machine, it is does not perform as well as a native build using the SDL builds of Lime.
   Performance can be close to the Flash Player depending on the context.

 ### Conditionals